Listed below are several important issues that may affect you or someone you know in your experience in college life.

-- You can also call us at the Domestic Violence Center of Chester County.
+- You can also call the Domestic Violence Center of Chester County.

-- Our services are free and confidential.The staff is here to help you.
-We will listen and provide you with information and support.
+- Services are free and confidential.The staff is here to help you.
+They will listen and provide you with information and support.

-- We can also refer you to other appropriate professionals who can help you if you need services not available at our agency.
+- They can also refer you to other appropriate professionals who can help you if you need services not available at their agency.

 If you or anyone else is in